swissup/swissup.github.io/m2/argento/customization/custom-theme.md

 # Argento custom theme

-Creating Argento sub-theme gives you unlimited possibilities in theme customization.
-Unlike [css customization](/m2/argento/customization/custom-css/), custom theme allows you to change much more things:
+Creating an Argento sub-theme provides you with unlimited possibilities in theme customization.
+Unlike [css customization](/m2/argento/customization/custom-css/), a custom theme allows you to customize the following areas:

 - Layout instructions
 - Template files
 - Javascripts
 - Css styles

-> Using Argento sub-theme, you guarantee that all Argento files left untouched and
+> When an Argento sub-theme is used, Argento files are left untouched, and
-> you can unpack new Argento version over the old one without losing your
+> you may unpack a new Argento version over the old one without losing your
 > modifications

 ## Contents